aws/aws-encryption-sdk-cli/README.rst

 .. note::

-   In PowerShell, you will need to escape the ``@`` symbol so that it is sent to ``aws-crypto`` rather than interpretted by PowerShell.
+   In PowerShell, you will need to escape the ``@`` symbol so that it is sent to ``aws-crypto`` rather than interpreted by PowerShell.

 For example, if I wanted to use a common master key configuration for all of my calls, I could create a file ``master-key.conf`` with contents detailing my master key configuration.